filecoin-project/specs/src/intro/system/why_systems.md

 components.
 This is sometimes straightforward, the boundaries naturally spring from the data structures or functionality.
 For example, it is straightforward to observe that Clients and Miners negotiating a deal with each other is very unrelated to VM Execution.
+- this is all valid but seems anecdotal if we still haven't explained anything about the systems themselves.

 Sometimes this is harder, and it requires detangling, adding, or removing abstractions.
 For example, the `StoragePowerActor` and the `StorageMarketActor` were a single `Actor` previously.
 This caused